 - Sprinkle a cup of baking soda on the floor of the dishwasher.

 - Run a short cycle at the hottest temperature setting to ensure all the baking soda dissolves.
-This should leave your dishwasher smelling fresh and clean.
+This should eliminate the remaining dishwasher odor.

 Check the Drain Hose

-If odors linger or return quickly after following these steps, something could be wrong with the drain hose, especially if you notice standing water at the bottom of the dishwasher after each cycle completes.
-A little troubleshooting should remedy the problem.
+If the dishwasher odor lingers or returns quickly after you follow all these steps, something could be wrong with the drain hose.
+Another potential sign of this is standing water at the bottom of the dishwasher after a wash cycle.

 - Pull the dishwasher out from under the counter to inspect the hose on the back.